flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/tutorial_polished.md

 - **Chapter 5** in the book **“[Dynamics of Multibody Systems](https://www.cambridge.org/highereducation/books/dynamics-of-multibody-systems/E287DA737B6138E040AA96FC12F7D7DF#contents)”**, which proposes and elaborates on the floating frame of reference formulation.
 - This well-written **[Simscape Example](https://uk.mathworks.com/help/sm/ug/model-excavator-dipper-arm.html)**, which can make you familiar with the basic workflow and common functions for using the reduced order flexible solid in Simscape.

-*I highly recommend go through the theory related reading first to have a clear theortical understanding first, then proceed to the Simscape Example.
-Otherwise, you may get confused by the syntax logic and theory logic not knowing which one is which.
+*I highly recommend reviewing the theory-related materials first to build a clear conceptual understanding before moving on to the Simscape Example.
+Otherwise, it may be difficult to distinguish between syntax-related logic and theory-related logic, which can lead to confusion.

 ### Software Requirements: